opnsense/docs/source/manual/ips.rst

 App detection rules
 -------------------
 With OPNsense version 18.1.11 we introduced the app detection ruleset.
-Since about 80 percent of traffic are web applications these rules focused on blocking web services and the URLs behind them.
+Since about 80 percent of traffic are web applications these rules are focused on blocking web services and the URLs behind them.

 If you want to contribute to the ruleset see: https://github.com/opnsense/rules